Orlando Arcia Player Props: Braves vs. Cubs

-On Friday, Orlando Arcia (on the back of going 1-for-3) and the Atlanta Braves play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
-First pitch is at 2:20 PM ET.
+The Atlanta Braves, including Orlando Arcia and his .515 slugging percentage over his past 10 games, battle starter Javier Assad and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Angels.
+He had a one-hit showing in his previous game (1-for-4) against the Cubs.

 Orlando Arcia Game Info & Props vs. the Cubs